TheMattBurglar/Raspberry-Pi-5-NAS-Build/README.md

 - Resolved IPv6 leak by reinstalling PiVPN and reconfiguring clients

 ### SSH
-- Set up public-key authentication for laptop
+- Set up public-key authentication for laptop as well
-- Added laptop to PiVPN

 ---